Release date: July 3rd, 2018Download

 - Logging a warning in a nanoflow broke when it was pushed to the Desktop Modeler console log.
 This works as intended now.
 (Ticket 65080)

-- We fixed the issue where a reference set selector did not apply the selection when Constrained by was configured.
+- We fixed an issue where a reference set selector did not apply the selection when Constrained by was configured.
 (Tickets 61377, 63872)

-- We fixed the issue where a Java action with the type parameter(s) did not get uncommitted changes from the client during microflow execution.
+- We fixed an issue where a Java action with the type parameter(s) did not get uncommitted changes from the client during microflow execution.
 (Ticket 60911)